 Alan Lau: We started monitoring the situation since early in January and, you know of course, now it’s a known factor that on January 20th, one of the leading experts, Zhong Nanshan, in China announced from his trip to Wuhan that there is human-to-human transmission.

-Right after that, the next day, we upgraded all of our medical coverage product with hospital cash tied to COVID coverage.
-And, over the next month, we actually launched quite a number of COVID coverage that has been taken up by about 15 million people ranging from general public to specific segments like doctors, journalists, and volunteer workers, who were really at a frontline making a lot of contributions to fight the pandemic in China.
+Right after that, the next day, we upgraded all of our medical coverage WeFit product with hospital cash tied to COVID coverage.
+And, over the next month, we actually launched quite a number of COVID coverage that has been taken up by about 15 million people ranging from the general public to specific segments like doctors, journalists, and volunteer workers, who were really at a frontline making a lot of contributions to fight the pandemic in China.

 Jonathan Swift: So, the numbers you’re talking about, they sound quite spectacular.
 Did you see tech insurance decline, stagnate, or stay the same during the pandemic?

 Alan Lau: Well, we’ve actually seen a pretty significant pick up.
 I think the outbreak of the pandemic means that it raised the risk awareness of a lot of people.
 And, of course, everyone is staying home and what would they do except for going online?